 You can get a great deal of pleasure as well as valuable training from showing your animal at county and district dairy shows.
-You should make every effort to participate in these events.
+Make every effort to participate in these events.

-Your county agent or 4 H Club leader will be glad to advise you in regard to fitting and showing your animal.
-The suggestions which follow are only guides.
-You should consult your local agent for details.
+Your county agent or 4-H Club leader will be glad to advise you in regard to fitting and showing your animal.
+The suggestions which follow are only guides; Consult your local agent for details.